Get the #1 Bestseller on Medicare - FREE!

 Love INC

 Love In the Name of Christ, or Love INC, is a nationwide organization that provides assistance for low income families.
-Some locations offer laundry facilities where unhoused or low income people in their community can wash their laundry.
+Some locations offer laundry facilities where homeless or low income people in their community can wash their laundry.

 This service is not available at all Love Inc locations but it is available at some of them.
 For example, we’ve seen laundry facilities listed on the page for Love Inc of Yampa Valley, Colorado.
+The Love Inc office in Nacogdoches Texas has also announced that they will have a laundry facility for their clients.
+Other locations may also offer this service as well, but you’ll need to ask.

 Tide Loads of Hope